Conor McMenamin: Club career

-McMenamin began his career at Linfield, before moving to Glentoran in 2015.
+McMenamin began his career in the Irish Premiership at Linfield, before moving to Glentoran in 2015.
 He spent one season at Glentoran before joining Warrenpoint Town.

 In 2018, he joined Cliftonville.
 On 26 December 2019, he scored both goals in a 2–1 North Belfast Derby win over Crusaders at Seaview.
 In January 2021, McMenamin returned to Glentoran.

+On 6 July 2023, McMenamin joined Scottish Premiership club St Mirren on a two-year deal for an undisclosed fee.

 International career

 McMenamin made his international debut for Northern Ireland on 5 June 2022 against Cyprus in the UEFA Nations League.